pallyj/boltc/README.md

 ## Speed

 The Bolt compiler is optimized for speed.
 Pure, raw speed.
 Quick building, quick execution, and quick development.
 Bolt uses the LLVM framework to output the fastest code possible.
-In CPU-bound workloads, Bolt approaches the speed of C. The lack of a garbage collector makes bolt faster than Java and .NET in memoy bound tasks.
+In CPU-bound workloads, Bolt approaches the speed of C, while in memory-bound tasks it beats C# and Java.

 ## Benchmarks